Help us honor them for their service and the sacrifices they and their families made to protect our freedoms.

 Prominent support of the Grand Forks Park District, Grand Forks Parks & Rec Foundation, the Red River Valley Motorcyclists, the City of Grand Forks, veteran organizations and a number of local veterans will bring this vision into existence.

 Honorary & Memorial Naming Opportunities

-- Granite Memorial Block: The Veterans Memorial Park will feature granite memorial blocks to honor veterans for their service.
+- Granite Block: The Veterans Memorial Park will feature granite blocks to honor veterans for their service.
 The granite blocks will be placed during phase 2 of the project during the installation of the sidewalks.
 Each block will be 8 by 12 inches and feature 4 lines of customized text (18 characters per line).
-If you are interested in purchasing a memorial block to honor a veteran in your life, please fill out the form below.
+If you are interested in purchasing a granite block to honor a veteran in your life, please fill out the form below.

 The Grand Forks Park District has NOT finished planting all the granite blocks that have been ordered by the public.
 Various issues including supply chain problems have backed up our ability to fulfill the orders as quickly as we had initially planned.

 At this time, all the block orders that have come in after about the Spring of 2021 are still not planted along the walkway.
 Unfortunately, we do not have a definitive timeline of when these blocks will be completed.
 The Park District is diligently working with the partnered contractors to have the blocks planted along the walkway as soon as possible.